luo-yc17/AdaThinkDrive/README.md

 - [ ] AdaThinkDrive Training Code
 - [ ] Training Dataset

+## Acknowledgements

+We borrowed code from [NAVSIM](https://github.com/autonomousvision/navsim), [ms-swift](https://github.com/modelscope/ms-swift).
+Thanks for their contribution to the community.

 ## Citation
 If this work is helpful for your research, please consider citing: